- VSAM structures

 An IAM/PLEX 'instance' runs as an address space on all the z/OS LPARS that need to share IAM files in a SYSPLEX.
 These instances combined to make IAM/PLEX RLS group.
 Each IAM dataset is owned by one of the IAM/PLEX instances and all I/O to that IAM dataset goes through that owning instance.
 Record locking is managed by the owning instance and this ensures data consistency, even thought the file might be updated by applications running on several LPARs.
 The I/O requests from the other LPARs are routed to the owning instance through the SYSPLEX XCF.

-IAM datasets use journaling for forward or backward recovery, and journaling for shared IAM file use the shared z/OS sysplex logger.
+IAM datasets use Journalling for forward or backward recovery, and Journalling for shared IAM file use the shared z/OS sysplex logger.

 Alternate Index support for IAM can be purchased as an extra option and can be used on KSDS, ESDS and RRDS file types.
 If you need alternate indexes then you define them and their paths using the standard IDCAMS DEFINE ALTERNATEINDEX, then you build the index with the BLDINDEX command.